sous-chefs/nagios/README.md

 Because of the heavy use of search, this recipe will not work with Chef Solo, as it cannot do any searches without a server.

-A data bag named 'users' should exist, see __Data Bag__ below.
+This cookbook relies heavily on multiple data bags.
+See __Data Bag__ below.

 The system running the 'server' recipe should have a role named 'monitoring' so that NRPE clients can authorize monitoring from that system.
 This role name is configurable via an attribute.
-See __Attributes__ below.

-By default the Nagios server will only monitor systems in its same environment.
-To change this set the multi_environment_monitoring attribute.
 See __Attributes__ below.

 Platform
 --------